DAVEY TODD SIGNS WITH PENZ13.COM AS THE TEAM ANNOUNCES THREE MAN LINE-UP FOR 2019

 After an amicable split from the Joey’s Bar Racing Team, McGee has teamed with Francesco Faraldo and looks looks to be in prime position to mount a considerable challenge on the lightweight bike at both national and international level.

-Securing the services of the multiple Irish roads champion McGee must come as a major coup for the Italian outfit as they have outlined plans to take on events such as the Southern 100 and the Ulster Grand Prix.
+Securing the services of the multiple Irish roads champion McGee must come as a major coup for the Italian outfit as the team has outlined plans to take on events such as the Southern 100 and the Ulster Grand Prix.

 McGee, who can boast a proven track record of Moto 3 success, will have an expertly prepared machine which will give him a great chance to add another championship to his already impressive tally.

-TRUMMER AND TC RACING PREPRE FOR PREMIER CLASS TT ASSAULT
+TRUMMER AND TC RACING PREPARE FOR PREMIER CLASS TT ASSAULT

 Julian Trummer is making the step up to Superbike and Superstock classes ahead of the 2019 Isle Of Man TT.